joelhelbling/proto-stepladder/README.md

 In particular I was really intrigued by the possibility of extremely low coupling between a sequence of workers through the use of fibers.

+## Wut?

+The purpose of Stepladder is extremely loose coupling between workers in a series.
+Each worker should need to know as little as possible about its neighbor.
+Under the hood a worker uses Ruby fibers to handoff its work product (i.e. `Fiber.yield stuff`) and to ask for something new to work on (i.e. `supplier.resume`).

 ## Ok, but why is it called "Stepladder"?

 This framework's name was inspired by a conversation with Tim Wingfield